Art as Anchor

 Related Artwork

-Significant related artwork by local artists of color is on view throughout the Milwaukee Public Library system.
-Representative work is on view at the Center Street, Martin Luther King, Atkinson, East, Villard Square, and Good Hope branches.
+Significant related artwork by local artists of color is on view across the Milwaukee Public Library System.
+Representative work is on view at the Central, Center Street, Atkinson, Martin Luther King, East, Good Hope, and Villard Square libraries.
 Among the artists represented are Ammar Nsoroma, Reynaldo Hernandez, Prophet William J. Blackmon, Charly Palmer, Evelyn Patricia Terry, and Rosemary Ollison.
 Learn more here.

 Programming